Ted Cruz blasts critics, says his wife is upset over text leak in Cancun getaway

-Texas Sen. Ted Cruz, bombarded with national criticism over a Cancun getaway as his frozen state shivered in the dark last week, said Tuesday that the incident illustrated “how ridiculously politicized” the country is — but he didn’t stop there.
+U.S. Sen. Ted Cruz of Texas, bombarded with national criticism over a Cancun getaway as his frozen state shivered in the dark last week, said Tuesday that the incident illustrated “how ridiculously politicized” the country is — but he didn’t stop there.

-“Here’s a suggestion, just don’t be a–holes,” said Cruz, R-Texas.
+“Here’s a suggestion, just don’t be” [an obscenity], said Cruz, a Republican.
 “Yeah, like just you know treat each other as human beings.
 Have some degree, some modicum of respect.”

 Cruz doesn’t exactly practice what he preaches.
-He called a Democratic senator a “complete ass” for requesting elected officials wear masks while in the Senate chamber, and was among the Republicans front and center in repeating the bogus claim that the November victory of President Joe Biden came in a rigged election.
+He called a Democratic senator a “complete ass” for requesting that elected officials wear masks while in the Senate chamber, and was among the Republicans front and center in repeating the bogus claim that the November victory of President Joe Biden came in a rigged election.

-The Texas senator, in a podcast appearance, said his spouse Heidi was irate over the leak of group texts from the family’s widely panned warm-weather getaway to Mexico’s warmer climes last week as Texans struggled without power or potable water.
+Cruz, in a podcast appearance, said his spouse was irate over the leak of group texts from the family’s widely panned warm-weather getaway to Mexico’s warmer climes last week as Texans struggled without power or potable water.

 Heidi Cruz noted in the group messages that their home was “FREEZING” and invited friends to join her at the swanky Ritz-Carlton in the Mexican city, The New York Times reported.

-“Heidi is pretty pissed at that,” said Cruz about the leak in an episode of “Ruthless,” a variety podcast.
+“Heidi is pretty pissed at that,” said Cruz about the leak, in an episode of “Ruthless,” a variety podcast.
 “She actually was over at her neighbor’s house yesterday sort of walking through” the issue.

 Cruz jetted out of Houston on Wednesday and returned a day later, licking his wounds as critics pounced on his jaw-dropping decision to flee his freezing state while it was wracked by widespread power outages.